Methods of free probability: 9a. Freeness

 \section{9a.
 Freeness}

-In this chapter and in the next three ones we discuss the foundations and main results of free probability, in analogy with the foundations and main results of classical probability.
+Welcome to free probability.
+We have met some already, and in this chapter and in the next three ones we discuss the foundations and main results of free probability, in analogy with the foundations and main results of classical probability.

 The common framework for classical and free probability is ``noncommutative probability''.
 This is something very general, that we already met in connection with the random matrices, in chapters 5-8.
 We first recall this material.
 Let us start with:

 \begin{definition} A $C^*$-algebra is a complex algebra $A$, having a norm $||.||$ making it a Banach algebra, and an involution $*$, related to the norm by the formula

 which must hold for any $a\in A$. \end{definition}